-If we listen to the Holy Spirit living within us and if we remain in fellowship with Christ, as we talked about this week, it will be no problem for us to live the holy life John, Paul and Peter have been teaching about.
+If we listen to the Holy Spirit living within us and if we remain in fellowship with Christ, as we talked about yesterday, it will be no problem for us to live the holy life John, Paul and Peter have been teaching about.
 If we try to do it on our own, we will most definitely fail.
 Our humanity will be stronger than our will.
 But God has given us the Holy Spirit to prompt us when we should not say what we are about to say, or that what we just said was wrong and we need to apologize.
 It becomes sin when we choose to ignore what the Spirit is saying to us or ignore what we have learned while studying God’s word and enjoying fellowship with Him.
 Let’s consider James’ definition of sin: Remember, it is sin to know what you ought to do and then not do it (James 4:17).

 John goes on to explain what true fellowship with Christ looks like.

 And you know that Jesus came to take away our sins, and there is no sin in him.
 Anyone who continues to live in him will not sin.
 But anyone who keeps on sinning does not know him or understand who he is.

 Dear children, don’t let anyone deceive you about this: When people do what is right, it shows that they are righteous.
 But when people keep on sinning, it show that they belong to the devil, who has been sinning since the beginning.
 But the Son of God came to destroy the works of the devil.
 Those who have been born into God’s family do not make a practice of sinning, because God’s life is in them.
 So they can’t keep on sinning, because they are children of God.
 So now we can tell who are children of God and who are children of the devil.
 Anyone who does not live righteously and does not love other believers does not belong to God. – 1 John 3:5-10